2007 Iranian arrest of Royal Navy personnel: Official briefings

+According to the Iranian consul-general in Basra, Ridha Nasir Baghban, on 29 March a group of British soldiers surrounded his consulate at about 10 a.m. and fired their weapons in the air.
+Baghban, who called the alleged incident a "provocative act", stated in a telephone interview with the Associated Press that "British forces should rely on wisdom and not react because of the British forces' detention.
+This reflects negatively on bilateral relations".
+The British denied Baghban's allegations, with British Army spokesman Major David Gell stating that the incident was "geographic coincidence" after a British military convoy was fired on by insurgents and returned fire near the consulate.

 On 30 March Iran's ambassador to Russia said, "The legal phase concerning these British soldiers has started and if charges against them are proven, they will be punished".
 The ambassador did not specify what the legal moves were.
 The ambassador suggested a diplomatic settlement was still possible "if Britain's government admits its mistake and apologises to Iran for its naval personnel's trespassing of Iranian territorial waters, the issue can be easily settled."
 He expressed regret that the British government had raised the issue to an international level instead of trying to resolve the problem through diplomatic channels.

-On 31 March, the Iranian consulate in Basra claimed that British troops were carrying out "provocative acts", reiterating their earlier statement regarding a British attack on the consulate.
-The consulate said there has been intensive flying of fighter aircraft over the consulate building.
+On 31 March, Baghban further claimed that British forces were carrying out "provocative acts", stating that there has been intensive flying of fighter aircraft over the consulate building.
 Al-Hayat newspaper reported that the actions might be a scare tactic to pressure Iran into releasing the detainees.
 Iran's President Mahmoud Ahmadinejad commented on the seizure for the first time on 31 March by calling Britain "arrogant" for failing to apologise for entering Iranian waters.
 In a press conference on 4 April 2007, President Ahmadinejad gave a history of Iran leading to an analysis of the Iranian view of world political asymmetry.
 He continued to comment on the bravery and courage of the Iranian coastguard and presented them all with the Medal of Honour.
 President Ahmadinejad then attacked British forces for sending out a woman with a child at home as part of a military force.
 He then announced that the sailors would be released as a "gift" to Britain.